Beginner's Guide to Linkers

 To get around these and other problems, shared libraries were

-introduced (normally indicated by a .so extension, or
+introduced (normally indicated by a .so

 libraries, the normal command line linker doesn't necessarily join up